kirru2198/Python/Basic Python/Introduction/2_Python Definition.md

 ### 🔝 **3.
 High-Level Language**

+> Python is a High-Level programming Language which means that we humans can understand this language without any problem

+>On the other hand a low-level programming Language is a Language which only machines can understand well (by the way machines can understrand the lnaguage of 0's and 1's and we humans are not capable of understanding that language)

 - Python is **easy for humans to read and write**.
 - Contrast:
   - High-Level Code (like Python): `area = length * breadth`